johndwells/craft.minimee/README.md

 Alternatively, you can specify a cache path & URL which sits _below_ webroot, so that the cached assets are delivered directly by your server.
 This is the recommended setup for optimal performance gains.

+##### Return Templates & Type

+By default, Minimee returns the URL to the combined & minified asset.
+Also by default, if that asset is a CSS file, it is wrapped in a default template (`<link rel="stylesheet" href="%s">`), where the URL replaces `"%s%` using PHP's [sprintf()](http://php.net/manual/en/function.sprintf.php) function.
+If that asset is a JS file, the default template is `<script src="%s"></script>`.

+You may override this behaviour to do things such as load Javascript asynchronously, or embed CSS inline.
+These settings are especially useful being used at runtime (see below).

 ##### CSS Prepend URL

 When Minimee processes CSS files, it will by default alter any _relative_ @import and image URIs (e.g. `url("../img/arrow.svg")`) to be a fully-qualified URL, using the asset's URL as the basis.
 This ensures that the links will remain intact regardless of where your might save the cached files.

-You can opt to turn this feature off; additionally you can set the URL to something custom, by using the `cssPrependUrl` setting.
+You can opt to turn this feature off; additionally you can override the prepended URL to something custom.
 This is particularly useful if you would like to upload your static assets to a CDN, or link to assets through a cookie-less domain.

 ### Runtime Settings